deltathecreatorr/Quickhull/README.md

 ## Running

 Simply run all the notebook parts in order, to see the Quickhull Algorithm running.
+Python 3.9+ is required.

 ## About the Quickhull Algorithm